 In chapter 9, Gita and Aunt Ula journey to Krakow and meet Sasha Mazur, private detective.
 Gita is overjoyed and overwhelmed to discover Sasha Mazur is her Sasha from childhood.

 Sasha arrived the next afternoon at 11:50.
 His habit of being early was still alive and well.
 While Gita was getting ready, Ula and Sasha exchanged pleasantries.
 She asked him about some of the history of Old Town.
 She would not, however, be accompanying them today.
 This was their time to reconnect and she wouldn't dream of inserting herself.
-Sasha was mid sentence when his breath caught as Gita entered the room with an emerald green sweater.
-She was all there was in the universe in that moment.
+Sasha was mid-sentence when his breath caught as Gita entered the room with an emerald green sweater.
+She was all there was in the universe at that moment.
 Self-conscious about his attention, Gita didn't look at him.
 Instead, she bustled about looking for her purse and saying goodbye to Ula.

 Finally, Sasha held out his arm for her.
 "Let's do this."
 She took his arm and they were off.

-They were quiet a few minutes waiting for the awkwardness to subside.
+They were quiet for a few minutes waiting for the awkwardness to subside.
 Then he took her hand into his and they explored Old Town together.

 "Old Town was once the Jewish Quarter, brimming with the beautiful Jewish people," Sasha explained.
 "The Nazi's emptied it during World War Two.
 It's been twenty-four years since the war ended, Jews are slowly returning.
 I'm hoping one day it will be fully repopulated again with my people."

 Gita missed the little revelation, "my people."

-They walked by ancient sights of antiquity, but they were so wrapped up in conversation, they did not give near the appreciation the sights deserved.
+They walked by ancient sights of antiquity, but they were so wrapped up in conversation, they did not give the due appreciation the sights deserved.